ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - When Submit is pressed the clock will restart and connect to the internet

 ### Connect via Bluetooth
-To make life easy it is preferred to use a phone or tablet and a Bluetooth communication app to enter the WIFI credentials into the clock.
+To make life easy it is preferred to use a phone or tablet and a Bluetooth communication app to enter the WIFI credentials into the clock.<br>
 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/261800f1-7cd6-4078-8c7e-ad9cd2ba47ec)

 BLESerial nRF	BLE Serial Pro	Serial Bluetooth Terminal
 - Download a Bluetooth UART serial terminal app on your phone, PC, or tablet.<br>

-- For IOS iPhone or iPad: [BLE Serial Pro](https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en). <br>
+- For IOS iPhone or iPad (Buy this one to support me): [BLE Serial Pro](https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en). <br>
 Or the free, less sophisticated app: [BLE serial nRF](https://apps.apple.com/nl/app/bleserial-nrf/id1632235163?l).<br>
 Tip: Turn on Fast BLE with option + in the menu for a faster transmission.